xsf/xmpp.org/content/blog/2024-02-05-newsletter.md

 ### XMPP Summit 26 & FOSDEM 2024

-The XSF is holding the [XMPP Summit 26](https://xmpp.org/2024/01/xmpp-summit-26/), which is to take place on February 1st & 2nd 2024 in Brussels (Belgium, Europe).
-Following the Summit, the XSF is also planning to be present at [FOSDEM 2024](https://xmpp.org/2024/01/xmpp-at-fosdem-2024/), which takes place on February 3rd & 4th 2024.
+The XSF is holding the [26th XMPP Summit](https://xmpp.org/2024/01/xmpp-summit-26/), which is to take place on February 1st & 2nd 2024 in Brussels (Belgium, Europe).
+Following the Summit, the XSF is also present at [FOSDEM 2024](https://xmpp.org/2024/01/xmpp-at-fosdem-2024/), which takes place on February 3rd & 4th 2024.
 Find all the details in our [Wiki](https://wiki.xmpp.org/web/Conferences/Summit_26).
 Please sign-up now if you are planning to attend, since this helps organizing.
 The event is of course open for everyone interested to participate.
 [Spread the word](https://fosstodon.org/@xmpp/111313123888872184) within your circles!

 ### XMPP and Google Summer of Code 2024